Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/send-anywhere.md

 The high-level flow of the contract is:

-- Validate the asset brand on the source chain.
+- Validates the asset brand on the source chain.
-- Create or ensure the existence of a local account (held by the contract) to handle temporary holding.
+- Creates or ensures the existence of a local account (held by the contract) to handle temporary holding.
-- Transfer the asset from the source address to the local account.
+- Transfers the asset from the source address to the local account.
-- Initiate a transfer to the destination address, which could reside on a remote blockchain.
+- Initiates a transfer to the destination address, which could reside on the remote blockchain.
-- Gracefully handle failures.
+- Gracefully handles the failures.

 The contract is implemented in two separate files:

 1. `send-anywhere.contract.js` implements the `start` function of the contract to initialize the contract and expose `publicFacet` and `creatorFacet`.
-2. `send-anywhere.flows.js` implements the `sendIt` function which performs that actual transfer of assets when a user makes an offer.
+2. `send-anywhere.flows.js` implements the `sendIt` function which performs the actual transfer of assets when a user makes an offer.

-Let us walkthroug these files one by one.
+Let us walkthrough these files one by one.

 ## 1. `send-anywhere.contract.js`